Employer liability, asbestos and mesothelioma

 Whether bringing or defending a personal injury claim it is important that the correct insurer is identified.
 That may not always be possible for an employer 30 years ago and if the employer itself is no longer in existence or otherwise without assets the recovery of compensation will be in jeopardy.

-For further advice please contact our Serious Injury team.
+For further advice, please contact a member of our Serious Injury team.